Telegraphy: In popular culture

 Rudyard Kipling wrote a poem in praise of submarine telegraph cables; "And a new Word runs between: whispering, 'Let us be one!
 Kipling's poem represented a widespread idea in the late nineteenth century that international telegraphy (and new technology in general) would bring peace and mutual understanding to the world.
 When a submarine telegraph cable first connected America and Britain, the New York Post declared:

 It is the harbinger of an age when international difficulties will not have time to ripen into bloody results, and when, in spite of the fatuity and perveseness of rulers, war will be impossible.

+English band Orchestral Manoeuvres in the Dark sang about the technology on their 1983 single, "Telegraph".

 Newspaper names

 Numerous newspapers and news outlets in various countries, such as The Daily Telegraph in Britain, The Telegraph in India, De Telegraaf in the Netherlands, and the Jewish Telegraphic Agency in the US, were given names which include the word "telegraph" due to their having received news by means of electric telegraphy.
 Some of these names are retained even though different means of news acquisition are now used.